 "It's very critical that you do get the weight off, because if you don't it has been associated with overweight and obesity 15 to 20 years later in life," says Debra Krummel, PhD, RD, endowed professor in the University of Cincinnati department of nutrition.

-And although every new mom is eager to look like her old self again, one of the most important things to remember is to be patient with yourself.
-Your favorite celebrity might have gone straight from the delivery room into her size 0 jeans, but she may not have done it in a way that was good for her body.
+And although every new mom is eager to look like their old self again, one of the most important things to remember is to be patient with yourself.
+Your favorite celebrity might have gone straight from the delivery room into their size 0 jeans, but they may not have done it in a way that was good for their body.

 "All the magazines ask, 'How did she do it?'
 The more important question is, 'Why did she do it?'" says Melinda Johnson, MS, RD, registered dietitian and spokeswoman for the American Dietetic Association (ADA).
 "They do this with very, very strict diets, and a lot of them do it by getting back into activity before their body is really ready for it."